7 Commonly Asked Financial Aid Questions (With Answers)

 Q: Can I use a different year's income information than the one asked about on my financial aid applications?

-A: The FAFSA and CSS Profile both ask for income information from last year on the applications.
+A: The FAFSA and CSS Profile both ask for income information from two years prior on the applications.
 You must report the correct income for the year notated.
-However, if your current year's income differed significantly from last year, contact each college's financial aid office with that information.
+However, if your current year's income differs significantly from two years ago, contact each college's financial aid office with that information.
 They could take this information into consideration when determining your financial aid.

 Q: What do "investments" mean on the FAFSA?

 A: Investments on the FAFSA include any real estate you own besides your primary home, trust funds, UGMA & UTMA accounts, money market funds, mutual funds, CDs, stocks, bonds, and college savings accounts.
-Remember, you can always reference the Help and Hints by clicking on the question mark that appears after most questions on the FAFSA, which provides definitions and details for each question.
+Remember, you can always reference the information icon that appears after most questions on the FAFSA, which provides definitions and details for each question.

 Q: Do I report Social Security benefits on the financial aid applications?

 A: If your Social Security benefits are taxed, they will be included in your AGI, which you already report on both the FAFSA and CSS Profile.
 If your benefits are not taxed, do not include them on the FAFSA.
 However you should include them when reporting untaxed income on the CSS Profile.

 Q: How do I complete the financial aid applications if I file taxes in another country?